 Long-term borrowings bear both fixed and variable interest rates and mature in varying amounts through the year 2019.
-The average interest rate paid on long-term borrowings during 2010 and 2009 approximated 5.53% and 4.81%, respectively.
+The average interest rate paid on long-term borrowings during 2011 and 2010 approximated 4.08% and 5.53%, respectively.

-Subordinated debentures: We have subordinated debt totaling \$16.8 million at December 31, 2010 and 2009.
+Subordinated debentures: We have subordinated debt totaling \$16.8 million at December 31, 2011 and 2010.
 The subordinated debt qualifies as Tier 2 capital under Federal Reserve Board guidelines, until the debt is within 5 years of its maturity; thereafter the amount qualifying as Tier 2 capital is reduced by 20 percent each year until maturity.
 During 2009, we issued \$6.8 million in subordinated debt, of which \$5 million was issued to an affiliate of a director of Summit.
 We also issued \$1.0 million and \$0.8 million to two unrelated parties.
 These three issuances bear an interest rate of 10 percent per annum, a term of 10 years, and are not prepayable by us within the first five years.
 During 2008, we issued \$10 million of subordinated debt to an unrelated institution, which bears a variable interest rate of 1 month LIBOR plus 275 basis points, a term of 7.5 years, and is not prepayable by us within the first two and one half years.

 Subordinated debentures owed to unconsolidated subsidiary trusts: We have three statutory business trusts that were formed for the purpose of issuing mandatorily redeemable securities (the "capital securities") for which we are obligated to third party investors and investing the proceeds from the sale of the capital securities in our junior subordinated debentures (the "debentures").
 The debentures held by the trusts are their sole assets.
-Our subordinated debentures totaled \$19,589,000 at December 31, 2010 and 2009.
+Our subordinated debentures totaled \$19,589,000 at December 31, 2011 and 2010.

 In October 2002, we sponsored SFG Capital Trust I, in March 2004, we sponsored SFG Capital Trust II, and in December 2005, we sponsored SFG Capital Trust III, of which 100% of the common equity of each trust is owned by us.
 SFG Capital Trust I issued \$3,500,000 in capital securities and \$109,000 in common securities and invested the proceeds in \$3,609,000 of debentures.
-SFG Capital

-Trust II issued \$7,500,000 in capital securities and \$232,000 in common securities and invested the proceeds in \$7,732,000 of debentures.
-SFG Capital Trust III issued \$8,000,000 in capital securities and \$248,000 in common securities and invested the proceeds in \$8,248,000 of debentures.
-Distributions on the capital securities issued by the trusts are payable quarterly at a variable interest rate equal to 3 month LIBOR plus 345 basis points for SFG Capital Trust II, and equals the interest rate earned on the debentures held by the trusts, and is recorded as interest expense by us.
+SFG Capital Trust II issued \$7,500,000 in capital securities and \$232,000 in common securities and invested the proceeds in \$7,732,000 of debentures.
+SFG Capital Trust II issued \$8,000,000 in capital securities and \$248,000 in common securities and invested the proceeds in \$7,732,000 of debentures.
+SFG Capital Trust III issued \$8,000,000 in capital securities issued by the trusts are payable quarterly at a variable interest rate equal to 3 month LIBOR plus 345 basis points for SFG Capital Trust II, 3 month LIBOR plus 280 basis points for SFG Capital Trust II, and 3 month LIBOR plus 145 basis points for SFG Capital Trust III, and equals the interest rate earned on the debentures held by the trusts, and is recorded as interest expense by us.
 The capital securities are subject to mandatory redemption in whole or in part, upon repayment of the debentures.
 We have entered into agreements which, taken collectively, fully and unconditionally guarantee the capital securities subject to the terms of the guarantee.
-The debentures of SFG Capital Trust I and SFG Capital Trust II are redeemable by us quarterly, and the debentures of SFG Capital Trust II are first redeemable by us in March 2011.
+The debentures of each Capital Trust are redeemable by us quarterly.